Heinrich Grüber: During the Nazi reign

 The mainstream Nazi anti-Semitism considered the Jewry being a group of people bound by close, so-called blood (genetic) ties, to form a unit, which one could not join or secede from.
-The influence of Jews was declared to have detrimental impact on Germany, to rectify their discriminations and persecutions.
+The influence of Jews was declared to have detrimental impact on Germany, justifying their discrimination and persecution.
 To be spared from that, one had to prove one's affiliation with the group of the so-called Aryan race.
 Paradoxical was, that never genetic tests or outward allegedly racial features in one's physiognomy determined one's affiliation, although the Nazis palavered a lot about physiognomy, but only the records of religious affiliations of one's grandparents decided.
 However, while the grandparents were earlier still able to choose their religion, their grandchildren in the Nazi era were compulsorily categorised as Jews, if three or four grandparents were enrolled as members of a Jewish congregation.

 This Nazi categorisation as Jews of course included mostly Jews of Jewish descent, but also many Gentiles of Jewish descent, such as Catholics, irreligionists, and Protestants, who happened to have had grandparents belonging – according to the records – to a Jewish congregation.
 While Jewish congregations in Germany tried – little as they were allowed – to help their persecuted members, the Protestant church bodies ignored their parishioners who were classified as Jews (according to the Nuremberg Laws), and the somewhat less persecuted Mischlinge of partially Jewish descent.

 On 31 January 1936 the International Church Relief Commission for German Refugees constituted in London, but its actually envisaged German counterpart never materialised.
 So Bishop George Bell gained his sister-in-law Laura Livingstone to run an office for the international relief commission in Berlin.
 The failure of the Confessing Church was evident, even though 70–80% of the Christian Germans of Jewish descent were Protestants.

 It was Grüber and some enthusiasts, who had started a new effort in 1936.
 They forced the Confessing Church's hand, which in 1938 supported the new organisation, named by the Gestapo Bureau Grüber, but after its official recognition Relief Centre for Protestant Non-Aryans.
 Collaborators of the Bureau Grüber gave pastoral care to non-Aryans and helped them emigrate.
 Soon over 30 people worked in the Grüber Bureau, working closely with other organisations in Germany and abroad.

 Since emigration opportunities for Jews were severely limited, even free nations forming traditional immigration destinations had shut their gates, pastoral care was a priority.
 The bureau also provided illegal aid to persecuted people, including false passports and medicine and food for concentration camp inmates.
 Grüber's brother-in-law, Ernst Hellmut Vits, was head of the rayon manufacturer Vereinigte Glanzstoff-Fabriken and gave financial support to Grüber for the Bureau.